 - Do daily prayer/meditation/contemplation.
 This step might seem like just another “to do” on the busy list, but I can assure you that if you train yourself to spend 10-15 minutes in this way it will remind you of what is really important.
 Sending one more email won’t seem as important.
 Doing one more load of wash will be put into perspective.
 Actually, in this step we are training ourselves with a good habit instead of a rat-race habit.

 - Turn off the electronics.
 This is a difficult one for me because I happen to love my electronics!
-I can’t imagine life without a laptop, Smart Phone or an ipod.
+I can’t imagine life without a laptop or iphone.
 But all those things take time to manage, and they also keep me going from one thing to the next.
 Sometimes the low-tech option like reading a book is the best way for me to unwind and slow down.

 - Spend time with people who already know how to slow down.
-Ever been to France or Italy?
+Ever been to France, Italy or Mexico?
 In many countries besides ours, people know how to slow down and enjoy their lives.
 Ever taken a three-hour lunch?
 How about a siesta?
 Hanging out with other people who seem to embrace relaxation and enjoy slow living is a powerful way to slow down yourself.

 - Set your priorities.
 How many people do you know who say, “My family/ health/relationship/etc are the most important thing in my life,” but in contrast, everything they do is something unrelated?
 If your family/health/relationship/whatever is truly the most important thing in your life, then live every day like you mean it!

 - Just say no. If you were raised to be a good boy/girl, then it might seem rude or unkind to just say no if someone asks you to do something.
 I find it especially hard if the approval of the person asking me is important to me.
 Unfortunately, if we go through our entire life attempting to please others instead of ourselves, we will never find the peace we seek.